Pennsylvania Department of Health

 Initial comments:

-Based on a Complaint Investigation completed on January 2, 2025, at Greenwood Center for Nursing and Rehabiitation, it was determined that there were no federal deficiencies, related to the Health portion of the survey process, identified under the requirements of 42 CFR Part 483, Subpart B, Requirements for Long Term Care as they relate to the Health portion of the survey process; however, the facility was not in compliance with 28 PA Code, Commonwealth of Pennsylvania Long Term Care Licensure Regulations.
+Based on an abbreviated complaint survey completed on July 1, 2026, it was determined that Greenwood Center for Nursing and Rehabilitation, was not in compliance with the following requirements of 42 CFR Part 483, Subpart B, requirements for Long Term Care and the 28 PA Code, Commonwealth of Pennsylvania Long Term Care Licensure Regulations.

 Plan of Correction: